 Protection of drinking water sources.
 Long-term decisions in urban areas include slow sand filters, which are also appropriate for large cities like London or Amsterdam, and routing permanent water supplies to avoid potential contamination.15 In developing countries, wells may still be the primary source of water, even in urban areas.
 Raising the head wall of a dug well, and providing a cover and outward-sloping concrete apron around it is one such way of providing additional security to the supply.15

+Weather prediction

 Mid-term actions (months) i.e. S2S forecasting: